max1mde/HologramAPI/README.md

   .spawn(Bukkit.getWorld("world").getSpawnLocation());
 ```

-I did not test the api yet so if there are bugs please open an issue
+I did not test the api yet so if you find any bugs please open an issue